Ultimate Kodiak Real Estate Investing Guide for 2026

 Employment Base Diversity

-A diversified amount of enterprises in the city will expand your chances of better returns.
-When workers are employed by a few dominant businesses, even a little disruption in their operations might cause you to lose a lot of tenants and expand your exposure tremendously.
+Having numerous employers in the area makes the economy less unpredictable.
+If your renters are concentrated in a couple of significant companies, even a little disruption in their business might cause you to lose a lot of tenants and expand your liability immensely.

 Unemployment Rate